Ted DiBiase: Mid-South Wrestling (1974–1979)

 Ted DiBiase was trained by Dory Funk Jr. and Terry Funk.
 He made his professional wrestling debut as a referee in June 1974 in the Amarillo territory owned by the Funks.
 He then went to the Mid-South territory of Bill Watts being promoted as the son of Iron Mike in 1975 where he wrestled for four years.
 His first match was a loss against Danny Hodge.
 By February 1978, DiBiase would unseat Dick Slater to become Missouri State champion only to lose to Dick Murdoch after a few weeks on television.

 World Wide Wrestling Federation / World Wrestling Federation (1979)

-In the beginning of 1979, DiBiase came to Vince McMahon Sr.'s World Wide Wrestling Federation / World Wrestling Federation.
+In the beginning of 1979, DiBiase came to Vincent J. McMahon's World Wide Wrestling Federation / World Wrestling Federation, where he had a run as a babyface.
 On February 13, 1979, the WWWF North American Heavyweight Championship was created, and Ted DiBiase would be awarded the WWWF North American Heavyweight Championship, becoming the first champion.

-In March 1979, the WWWF was renamed as the World Wrestling Federation (WWF).
+In March 1979, the WWWF was renamed the World Wrestling Federation (WWF).
 The newly established championship would be renamed the WWF North American Heavyweight Championship shortly after the company's name change.

-On June 19, 1979, DiBiase would go onto lose the North American Championship to Pat Patterson.
+On June 19, 1979, DiBiase lost the North American Championship to Pat Patterson.

 He was Hulk Hogan's opponent in Hogan's first Madison Square Garden match.